thomcosta/Ecologic/README.md

 ## How it was build:
 With Node.js and using Nunjucks as a template engine to increment and make HTML dynamic.
-It has a SQL database with SQLite for the registration of waste collection points, and uses IBGE(Brasilian institute of geography and statistics) database to grab states and cities info.
+It has a SQL database with MySQL for the registration of waste collection points, and uses IBGE(Brasilian institute of geography and statistics) database to grab states and cities infos.

     Obs: It has a Express server confuguration that must to be changed (for "false") before uploaded to a web host: